johnnyopao/awsp/README.md

 <img src="demo.gif" width="500">

 ## Prereqs

-Have profiles setup using the aws cli.
-Do not setup a default profile (see below for why)
+Setup your profiles using the aws cli

 ```sh
 aws configure --profile PROFILE_NAME
 ```

+You can also leave out the `--profile PROFILE_NAME` param to set your `default` credentials

 Refer to this doc for more information https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html